Inside: Our toddler fell and hit back of his head. What do we do?

 He didn’t fall far, and it looked like his butt hit first, but he was lying there with his mouth open but not screaming.
 We picked him up and checked him over, and his eyes rolled back in his head.
 We were very scared at that point let me tell you.
 It didn’t look like he was breathing, but as my husband started to roll him over to check if he was choking or start other techniques we had been taught, our son took a deep breath and started crying.

 He was dazed only for a little bit, we estimated maybe 5 seconds tops, and after that regained all motor function and lung capacity quickly.
-Due to the eyes rolling up thing, we decided to take him to the ER for observation.
+Due to his eyes rolling back after hitting head, we decided to take him to the ER for observation.

 I wanted to share this post with my readers as this is such a common issue all parents face.
 Children are so full of energy and so reckless with their behavior.
 We watch them fall over and bust their butts all the time, but what happens when a head injury is more serious?
 What if your child has a concussion?
+After a child head injury do you know when to worry?
 I thought it would be useful to my fellow new moms to hear what the physician and nurses told us.

 I am not a health professional.
 I am a fellow mom wanting to share our experiences and raise awareness.
 This post is not meant to take the place of advice from your physician.